-Nissan Juke SUV - MPG, running costs & CO2
+Nissan Juke review - MPG, running costs & CO2

-The Nissan Juke might be bigger than before but certain versions are actually lighter than the old model.
+The Nissan Juke might be bigger than before but certain versions are actually lighter than the previous generation car.
 Along with more advanced engines, this means efficiency has improved.
-While the Juke was petrol-only until recently, the new Juke hybrid model has now joined the line-up and promises the fuel economy to match modern diesel engines.
+The Juke started as a petrol-only model but now there’s also a hybrid model for even better performance and efficiency.

 Nissan Juke MPG & CO2

-There's a 1.0-litre DIG-T turbocharged petrol engine on offer, with either a six-speed manual or a seven-speed 'DCT' dual-clutch automatic transmission.
-Nissan claims it can return up to 48.7mpg, and we actually beat this during our test drive, at least according to the trip computer.
-CO2 emissions are from 132g/km for the manual and 137g/km for the automatic, resulting in an upper-tier BiK banding for company-car drivers.
+The range starts with a 1.0-litre turbocharged petrol engine with a six-speed manual, or customers can pay a little more for a seven-speed 'DCT' dual-clutch automatic transmission.
+Nissan claims the manual can return up to 48.7mpg, and we actually beat this during our test drive, at least according to the trip computer.
+The automatic version gets a slightly lower 47mpg figure.
+CO2 emissions are from 133g/km for the manual and 137g/km for the automatic, resulting in an upper-tier BiK banding for company-car drivers.
 (VED) Road tax is charged at the standard rate.

-The hybrid is more expensive to buy (although the difference is smaller on Nissan’s PCP finance deals), but promises a better fuel efficiency figure of 55.4mpg.
-CO2 emissions of 115g/km make it a better choice than the petrol engine for tax-conscious business drivers, but something like a Renault Captur E-Tech plug-in hybrid will still cost much less in tax.
-In terms of VED (road tax), the hybrid costs £10 per year less than the petrol engine.
+The hybrid is more expensive to buy (although the difference is smaller on Nissan’s PCP finance deals), but promises a better fuel efficiency figure of up to 58.9mpg.
+CO2 emissions of as low as 109g/km in entry-level trim make it a better choice than the petrol engine for tax-conscious company-car buyers, but something like a Kia Niro plug-in hybrid will still cost much less in BiK (Benefit-in-kind) tax.
+In terms of VED (road tax), the hybrid costs £10 per year less than the petrol engine thanks to the government’s discount for ‘alternative-fuel cars’.

 Insurance groups